connorskees/fbla-coding-programming/INSTALL.md

     npm run electron-pack
     ```

     At this point you may choose to switch to your usual Windows shell by typing `exit`.
-The next 2 instructions are shell agnostic (though you will have to remove the `./` in step 7 before running if you are on Windows).
+The next 2 instructions are not shell agnostic (though you will have to remove the `./` in step 7 before running if you are on Windows).

 6. `cd` into dist

     ```bash
-    cd dist/*-unpacked
+    cd dist
     ```

 7. Run

     ```bash
-    ./fbla-coding-programming
+    ./fbla-coding-programming Setup 1.0.0.exe
     ```

 ### Windows 7, 8 and 10 (without WSL)